-ACCT 550 (3-3-0) Principles of Accounting: This course provides a background in both the concepts and practice of accounting that assist management in the decision making process.
+ACCT 550 - Principles of Accounting

+This course provides a background in both the concepts and practice of accounting that assist management in the decision making process.
 Contemporary accounting scandals in financial reporting and statement analysis are examined, as well as the proper use of product costing in planning and controlling operations, and special reports and analysis.

-ACCT 610 (3-3-0) Managerial Accounting: The primary objective of the course is to enable the student to make effective use of management accounting data within his/her own organization or business practice.
+ACCT 610 - Managerial Accounting

+The primary objective of the course is to enable the student to make effective use of management accounting data within his/her own organization or business practice.
 A secondary objective is to develop the analytical skills necessary to diagnose complex business issues in an accounting context.
 In addition, the course touches on global issues facing corporations such as transfer pricing and outsourcing.
 The course also introduces student to management accounting practices across borders and compares these practices to US practice (such as budgeting, value chain management, pricing).

-Prerequisite: ACCT 550 Or equivalent
+Prerequisite: ACCT 550 or equivalent

-ACCT 650 (3-3-0) International Accounting: The study of international dimensions of accounting and control; international business and multinational strategy; accounting systems and global environment; the comparative International Accounting systems and practices including comparative International Analysis of financial statements; International Disclosure Trends and Financial Analysis; Management Control of Global operations; International Taxation; and External Auditing of foreign operations.
+ACCT 650 - International Accounting

+The study of international dimensions of accounting and control; international business and multinational strategy; accounting systems and global environment; the comparative International Accounting systems and practices including comparative International Analysis of financial statements; International Disclosure Trends and Financial Analysis; Management Control of Global operations; International Taxation; and External Auditing of foreign operations.

-ACCT 670 (3-3-0) Internal and Operational Audit: A detailed and critical study of the changing audit environment relative to financial statement, auditing, internal auditing, compliance auditing, and operational auditing.
+ACCT 670 - Internal and Operational Audit

+Credit Hours: 3 Lecture Hours: 3 Lab Hours: 0 A detailed and critical study of the changing audit environment relative to financial statement, auditing, internal auditing, compliance auditing, and operational auditing.
 This is an in-depth study of the roles of the Securities and Exchange Commission with particular emphasis on the Securities Acts of 1933 and 1934.
 The course is an extensive research work in auditing.
-Prerequisite: Consent of the instructor

-ACCT 695 (3-3-0) Seminar in Accounting: Discussion by students and faculty of selected contemporary topics in accounting applying intensive individual research to accounting issues facing management.
+ACCT 695 - Seminar in Accounting

+Discussion by students and faculty of selected contemporary topics in accounting applying intensive individual research to accounting issues facing management.